 The fit and function of your bite are important aspects of your overall oral health.
 A bite that is uncomfortable or uneven is often the underlying cause of other dental problems and can cause a range of symptoms affecting your quality of life.
 Discomfort resulting from a bite problem can include jaw pain, neck pain, headaches, and tension in the neck and shoulders.

 Treating a TMJ disorder can be complex.
 Problems with the bite and jaw joints can affect your daily comfort and quality of life.
-Our goal is to develop an understanding of how your bite is functioning and if the teeth are making proper contact when biting down.
+We aim to understand how your bite functions and if the teeth are making proper contact when biting down.
 A common cause of a TMJ problem is malocclusion or crooked teeth.
-If the teeth cannot make proper contact, tension can be created in the jaw muscles.
+If the teeth cannot properly make contact, tension can be created in the jaw muscles.

 Worn teeth or teeth that have become chipped or cracked may result from frequent grinding or jaw clenching.
 Teeth grinding and jaw clenching or bruxism can be treated conservatively with a night guard.
 Fitted like a custom sports mouthguard, a night guard will prevent teeth grinding and subsequent damage.
 It may also enable your jaw to relax and reduce tension.